Legacy at Cary Creek

 Cary Creek Parkway, Auburn, Alabama 36830

-Located in a Lively College Town, the New 55+ Community of Legacy at Cary Creek Has Single Family Homes, a Clubhouse, a Neighborhood Garden, Old Growth Trees and More
+Located in a Lively College Town, the Fashionable 55+ Community of Legacy at Cary Creek Has Single Family Homes, a Clubhouse, a Neighborhood Garden, Old Growth Trees and More

 Part of Auburn, Alabama's 330-acre mixed-use Cary Creek development, Legacy is being built by locally owned Michael Allen Homes.
 The neighborhood's 57 acres spread across a landscape filled with trees, ponds, and a winding stream.
 When complete, this 55+ community will consist of 143 single family houses.

-Ten floor plans are available.
-Although each can be customized with a second floor or basement, all designs focus on single level living.
+Ten floor plans are currently available, with two more in the pipeline.
+Although each one can be customized with a second floor or basement, all designs focus on single level living.
 Stairless entries lead to accessible layouts that range in size from 1,956 square feet to 2,630 square feet.
 Most have two to six bedrooms, an attached garage, extra storage space, and a porch or garden room.

 Prices begin in the high-$300,000s.
 Please verify this price with a Realtor as it is bound to change.
 HOA dues help pay for landscaping, amenities, and common area maintenance.